JimTravisGoog/bigquery-reverse-geolocation/README.md

-If you are using this repo as the basis for building out your own application reading the section below on getting your web page set  provides detailed guidance. go to the section on cleanang up when you’ve completed the tutorial
+If you are using this repo as the basis for building out your own application reading the section below on getting your web page set  provides detailed guidance. go to the section on cleaning up when you’ve completed the tutorial

 ## Getting your web page set up